 Proper pool closing is vital in a climate like Ontario’s, where harsh winters threaten your pool’s integrity.
 Freezing temperatures can cause extensive damage to plumbing, equipment, and the pool structure itself.
 Water in pipes or equipment can freeze and expand, leading to burst pipes, cracked filters, damaged pumps, or structural issues such as liner tears or concrete cracks.

-Pool safety is equally important during winter months.
+Pool safety is equally important during the winter months.
 A correctly covered and secured pool prevents accidental child, pet, or wildlife entries.
 This peace of mind is invaluable for families with young children or curious pets.

 Maintaining optimal water quality when closing your pool prevents algae and bacterial growth over winter, significantly reducing the hassle and cost of reopening.
 Neglecting chemical balance and cleanliness before closing can lead to difficult cleanup, staining, and potentially costly surface damage come springtime.